 24. Ooomf (Crew)

 Ooomf launched in 2012 as an app discovery platform.
-Shortly after raising its first investment ($500,000), the company pivoted as a marketplace for freelancers working on various web and mobile projects.
+After raising $500,000 in a seed round, Ooomf pivoted as a marketplace for digital freelancers.

 Ooomf rebranded as Crew, the first marketplace where handpicked creators can work on the projects they love.
 Some of the world’s largest companies like Apple, Google, Uber, and Dropbox have hired freelancers on Ooomf’s marketplace.